AnyBody/anyscript/_pages/getting-started.md

 {% comment %} The AMMR development version is available on GitHub at [github.com/AnyBody/AMMR](https://gihub.com/AnyBody/AMMR).
-Contributions and pull requests are welcome
+Contributions and pull requests are welcome.

 The AMMR repository on GitHub is only a mirror of the `main` branch.{% endcomment %}
 Development takes place in a closed source-controlled repository to protect academic contributors who also often need to publish their models before release.
-Access to the closed repository is given on request.
+Access to the closed repository is usually given on request.

 ## Other resources